Hype

 Outputs:

-- Peer-reviewed journal article: "“Models vs infrastructures?
+• Peer-reviewed journal article: "Models vs infrastructures?
 On the role of digital twins’ hype in anticipating the governance of the UK energy industry”.
 In Environmental Science and Policy (Special Issue on twin transitions).
 2025.
-By Michalec, O.".
+By Michalec, O..
 Full text

 Hype Studies Group

-Join us to the inaugural conference at the Universitat Oberta de Catalunya 10-12th September 2025 (hybrid attendance available).
+Join us for the inaugural conference at the Universitat Oberta de Catalunya 10-12th September 2025 (hybrid attendance available).
 We hope that the conference will attract researchers interested in how energy innovations suceed or fail.
 In the age of noise and careless promises, how can we better evaluate hype related to ‘sustainable’ technologies?

 [Read more]